theqae/price-checker/README.md

 ## About the Project

 This project is a simple price checker for a few items at a local grocery store.
-It loops through an array of product items, parses the HTML using Beautiful Soup, and prints the item's price along with any available coupons.
+It loops through an array of products, parses the HTML using Beautiful Soup, and prints the item's price along with any available coupons.

 <div align="right"